 We use the amounts obtained from the withdrawal charge to recover the cost of sales commissions and other promotional or distribution expenses associated with marketing the Contracts.

-Withdrawals may be subject to tax penalties or income tax and a Market Value Adjustment.
-Withdrawals of earnings are taxed as ordinary income and, if taken prior to age 59 1⁄2, may be subject to an additional 10% federal tax penalty.
-You should consult your own tax counsel or other tax advisors regarding any withdrawals.
+Withdrawals may be subject to tax penalties, income tax and a Market Value Adjustment.
+You should consult your own tax counsel or other tax advisors regarding the tax consequences of making any withdrawals.